You’ve launched your brand. You’ve developed a loyal fanbase. Now, you want to create and sell merchandise that features your brand.

 Let’s use our own brand, Shopify, as an example to show you how to go from idea to prototype.

-Shopify is a platform that powers the businesses of over a million entrepreneurs, giving them all the tools they need to start and grow their own independent brand.
+Shopify is a platform that powers the businesses of over a million entrepreneurs, providing the tools they need to start and grow their own independent brand.

 “We always recommend that the creator or the brand ask their audience what they want, or even let them decide between several options.
-You can ask through IG stories or email or communities, or even texting.
-‘Would you prefer a hat, a board game, a t-shirt, or a hoodie?’”
-Zack says brands can often find themselves in their own bubble.
-“They live in LA and don't realize that most of the time in other cities and places in the country it gets cold in the winter.
-They probably wouldn’t think about selling fuzzy sweatpants.”
+You can ask through Instagram Stories or email or communities, or even texting.
+‘Would you prefer a hat, a board game, a t-shirt, or a hoodie?’” says Zach.

 Polling your audience for feedback has the added benefit of making them feel like they’re a part of the process and the products you eventually create.